 The two-day festival begins with an exhibition of buffalos.
 Farmers bring their buffalos and decorate them with accessories and clothes to grab the attention of visitors.

 The festival is participated by at least 130 to 140 buffaloes who are professionally trained to race without getting harmed in wet fields.
 Different categories of buffalo races are organized in order to bring up the excitement and competition level.
 A team that participates in the race comprises two buffalos and a rider who is usually the owner of the buffalos.

 The races continue till midnight until the grand finale is done and the winner is announced.
 Every year a minimum of 20,000 people witnesses the festival.
 Generally, the festival is celebrated in the month of November and March.

-Mangalore besides being a port city and a major commercial city down south is also known for its mesmerising tourist attractions which include ancient temples, Panambur Beach, Kadri Hill Park, New Mangalore Port, Milagres Church, Mangladevi Temple, museums and a lot more.
+Mangalore besides being a port city and a major commercial city down south is also known for its mesmerizing tourist attractions which include ancient temples, Panambur Beach, Kadri Hill Park, New Mangalore Port, Milagres Church, Mangladevi Temple, museums, and a lot more.
 From Delhi, Mumbai, Kolkata, and Bengaluru, Mangalore is located at a distance of nearly 2,200, 900, 2,200, and 350 km respectively.
-You can easily arrive here by roadways, railways or airways.
+You can easily arrive here by roadways, railways, or airways.
 Continue reading to find out some best and economical travel options.